AlphaCorp-cyber/StudentCommunicationPortal/replit.md

 ## Overview

-DriveLink is a modern driving school management platform that combines WhatsApp for student interactions with a comprehensive web portal for instructors, admins, and super admins.
-The system is designed to simplify student onboarding, lesson bookings, instructor management, and progress tracking.
+DriveLink is an "Uber for Driving Instructors" marketplace platform that connects students with verified driving instructors through a subscription-based model.
+The platform combines WhatsApp integration for seamless communication with a comprehensive web portal for instructors to manage their driving instruction business.
+Instructors pay monthly subscription fees to access the platform and earn commission-based revenue from lessons.

 ## System Architecture